-Developed in Europe, the « type 3 » electric car connector can still be found on some charging points along public roads, but is gradually being supplanted by “type 2” connectors.
-If necessary, there are adapters available that allow a car equipped with a “type 2” connector to be plugged in at a charging point with a “type 3 ».
+“Type 3” connectors, which were developed in Europe, can still be found at some charging stations in public spaces.
+Since January 2016, however, they have been gradually replaced by “type 2” connectors.
+If necessary, there are adapters available that allow a car equipped with a “type 2” connector to be plugged into a charging point with a “type 3” charger.